 27.10.4 The decision and the reasons for the decision, with reference to any findings of fact, will be provided in writing to the student and their representative by Recorded Delivery normally within 10 working days of the decision being determined.
 If it is not possible to provide the decision and the reasons for the decision within this timescale, the student will be informed of the reason for the delay and a new timescale will be provided.

 27.10.5 Where an appeal is upheld, the University shall defray reasonable and proportionate incidental expenses necessarily incurred by the student in the process of pursuing the appeal.

 27.10.6 Incidental expenses are those which arose out of the pursuit of an appeal.
 They might include travelling expenses or photocopying expenses.
 Expenses should be reasonable and proportionate.
 The claim should be supported by evidence in the form of receipts.
 Where the claim relates to travel expenses, these should be at the lowest rate that could be obtained taking account of the circumstances of the claim.

-27.10.7 A claim for expenses should be made on a Complaints Expenses form and submitted to the Director of the Senate Office within 20 working days of the date of the letter of outcome of the appeal.
+27.10.7 A claim for expenses should be made on a Complaints Expenses form and submitted to the Head of Senate Office within 20 working days of the date of the letter of outcome of the appeal.

 27.11 Annual Review

 The College Appeals Committee shall review its proceedings annually.

 For the purposes of this Code, Monday to Friday are counted as working days except when the University is closed for a public or other Holiday (as listed at https://www.gla.ac.uk/myglasgow/humanresources/all/worklife/publicholidays/public/).
 Saturdays and Sundays are not counted as working days.